-- Place of honor to the right - When the host and guest of honor are seated across from each other, the second-most important guest is seated to the right of the host.
-The next-most important guest should be seated to the right of the guest of honor, and so on. - When the host and their spouse are seated across from each other, the guest of honor is seated to right of the host's spouse, and the second-most important guest is seated to right of the host.
-The next-most important guest should be seated to the left of the host's spouse, and so on.
+- Place of honor to the right

+- When a couple hosts another couple and they are seated next to each other, each woman should be seated to the right of her husband.

+- When the host and hostess are seated across from each other, the male guest of honor is seated to right of the hostess, and the female guest of honor is seated to right of the host.
+The next most important guest should be seated to the left of the hostess, and so on.

-• Special considerations
+- Special considerations

-Rank and precedence
+- Rank and precedence

-Seat order is determined by the official positions of the guests.
-The seating of a guest's spouse shall be determined by the guest's official position.
-However, if a guest's spouse's official position is higher than that of the guest, the guest's spouse is seated according to their rank.
+Seat order is determined by the official

+positions of the guests.
+The seating of a guest's wife shall be determined by her husband's official position.
+However, if a wife's official position is higher than that of her husband, she is seated according to her rank.